vobyjs/voby/README.md

 This component mounts its children inside a provided DOM element, or inside `document.body` otherwise.

-Events will propagate according to the natural DOM hierarchy, not the components hierarchy.
+Events will propagate natively according to the resulting DOM hierarchy, not the components hierarchy.

 ```tsx
 import Portal from 'voby';